Who this is for

 The Difference Between Being Flirty and Being Creepy

-There is a very clear distinction between being flirty and being creepy that many people apparently do not understand.
+There is a very clear distinction between being flirty and being creepy that many people do not understand.

 Both flirting and being creepy involve pushing boundaries, this is true.
 However, flirting involves pushing the boundaries imposed by society so that a mutually enjoyable human interaction can flourish in spite of those boundaries.